 Members of the EREA Council

-Graham was appointed to EREA Council in January 2020 having previously served as EREA Board Chair since 2013 and on the Council prior to that since 2006.
-Graham worked as an Articulated Law Clerk before being made Partner at Jackson McDonald Lawyers (Perth) in 1987.
-Between 2006 and 2012, Graham was Adjunct Professor at Murdoch University Law School.
-Graham has held positions on numerous boards including Partnership Board Chair, Aquinas College (Perth), National Trust (WA) and Australian Council National Trusts and Western Australian Sports Centre Trust (VenuesWest).
-Graham has chaired three of these boards.
+Mr Graham Goerke was appointed to EREA Council in January 2020 having previously served as EREA Board Chair since 2013 and on the inaugural EREA Council prior to that since from 2006.
+Graham holds degrees in Law and Jurisprudence and practised as a Lawyer at Jackson McDonald Lawyers (Perth) for 35 years.
+Between 2006 and 2012, Graham was an Adjunct Professor at Murdoch University Law School.
+Graham has held positions on numerous boards including the Jackson McDonald Board Chair, Aquinas College (Perth), National Trust (WA), Australian Council National Trusts and Western Australian Sports Centre Trust (VenuesWest).
+Graham has chaired four of these boards.
 In July 2020, Graham became President of the EREA Council and Chair of Trustees of Edmund Rice Education Australia.

 Ms Philomena (Phil) Billington was appointed to EREA Council in July 2018.
-Phil is a recognised educator, leader and facilitator across Australia, having taught and held leadership in a number of remote, rural and city schools in four states and five dioceses.
+Phil is a recognised educator, leader and facilitator across Australia, having taught and held leadership roles in a number of Government and Catholic remote, rural and city schools in four states and five dioceses.
 Her leadership roles have included being the first female Director of Catholic Education (Sandhurst Diocese), retiring at the end of 2014, Deputy Director with responsibility for Catholic Identity & Stewardship, and the development of two Religious Education Curriculum documents in two Dioceses.
 Phil now offers consultancy services for leaders in Catholic Education across the nation, especially in rural dioceses.
 She is passionate about and committed to providing pro bono support for young people living with disability, encouraging growth towards a more inclusive Church and society, and parish and diocesan pastoral development.
 Phil is Chair of the Committee of Religious Institute and Ministerial Public Juridic Persons School Authorities Australia (CORMSAA) and is a member of the Advisory Board of the La Salle Academy of the Australian Catholic University.

 Mr David White was appointed to EREA Council in July 2017.
 David was the founding CEO of Big Brothers Big Sisters Australia.
-He has been Chair of Sisters of Charity Community Care, the National Program Manager for Ladder Australia, Chair of the Churchill Fellowship Foundation Community Services Panel, Board Member of Marillac House, and a Council Member of the Australian Youth Mentoring Network.
+He has been Chair of Sisters of Charity Community Care, the National Program Manager for Ladder Australia, Chair of the Churchill Fellowship Foundation Community Services Panel, Board Member of Marillac House, and the Founding Chair of the Australian Youth Mentoring Network.
 David is the Chief Executive Officer of Jesuit Social Ministries Australia and a Member of the Jesuit Professional Standards Committee.
-David’s three sons attended an EREA school.
-A South Australian by birth, David is now based in Alice Springs, assisting his wife in her work as a remote area nurse.
+David’s three sons attended an EREA school, and he and his wife have recently returned from living for two years in remote area Aboriginal communities.